 Brooke received the CALI Excellence for the Future Award for the highest grade in Second Year Seminar, which focused on solutions to the growing issue of estate planning for digital assets.
 She was a board member and instructor with the Students for Public Outreach and Civic Education, a law school organization dedicated to teaching high school students about the law and its effects on their lives.
 She was also a member of the James S. Burns Aloha Chapter of the American Inns of Court and a student representative with the Hawaii Women Lawyers.

-Brooke graduated from Punahou School, where she participated in varsity kayaking, and varsity and club outrigger canoe paddling, steering her crew to a state championship in 2008.
+Brooke graduated from Punahou School, where she participated in varsity kayaking and varsity and club outrigger canoe paddling, steering her crew to a state championship in 2008.
 Today, Brooke spends time practicing yoga, gardening and volunteering in her community.
 Brooke serves as the Treasurer of the HSBA Elder Law Section.
 She grew up in Aina Haina and currently lives with her dog in Manoa.
-She is active with the Punahou Alumni Association, Hawaii Public Radio Generation Listen, Outrigger Canoe Club, and Shinnyo-En Hawaii.
+She is active with the Punahou Alumni Association, Hawaii Public Radio, Outrigger Canoe Club, and Shinnyo-En Hawaii.

 Professional and Community Affiliations